South View High School

 South View High School is a 9–12 public high school in Hope Mills, North Carolina, United States.
 It is a member of Cumberland County Schools (CSS).
 Adjacent to South View High School is South View Middle School.
 Enrollment of students is approximately 1900, placing the school under the NCHSAA 4A classification.

 Academic programs

 Academic programs in the school include the International Baccalaureate Academy and the Academy of Public Safety and Security.
-The principal is Tonjai Robertson as of 2017.
+The principal is Phyllis Jackson.